mentalfaculty/LLVS/README.md

 - Extend to any cloud storage
 - Support pure peer-to-peer exchange
 - Support end-to-end encryption
-- Add support for any on-disk storage (_eg_ Sqlite, CouchDB, flat file)
+- Add support for any on-disk storage (_eg_ SQLite, CouchDB, flat file)
 - Systematic 3-way merging of data
 - Append only, so very robust.
 No mutable data
 - Fully thread safe.
 Work from any thread, and switch at any time